1General information about the editor

 Here are some formulas examples:

 After opening the context menu of an equation, a user clicks on the "Edit formula" in order to manage it.
-Only users with "Editor" and "Approver" roles can edit the formula.
+Only users with "Suggest" and "Approver" roles can edit the formula.
 All changes are logged in review mode.

 The SD documents with inserted formulas can be exported to Word, sdox file, ParsX XML file and Annotation Report.

 3Insert an inline equation

 Inline formula can be inserted in text or table section.

 To create the inline formula in the text section, click somewhere inside of the text section and click on the "Inline formula" tab in the formatting bar.